 Do you take equal numbers of boys and girls?

 Applicants are offered places according to ability and potential, regardless of gender but the student body is usually a 50/50 split between boys and girls

-A Scholarship is a fee reduction per annum offered following exceptional performance in the entrance exam (or audition/interview for Sport, Music or Headmaster’s Scholarships).
-The value of the Scholarship can be increased through means-testing.
+A scholarship is a fee reduction per annum offered following exceptional performance in the entrance exam (or audition/interview for Sport, Music or Headmaster’s scholarship).
+The value of the scholarship can be increased through means-testing.

 Bursaries are intended to enable gifted children to attend the school even if their parents cannot afford the full school fees.
 Bursaries are available to those who are successful in our entrance examination and interview, and assistance is not guaranteed if a place is offered.
 We attempt to help as many families as possible, but funds are limited: awards will therefore be based on the child’s performance in the entrance examination and the degree of assistance required.
 The level of fee remission will be determined on a sliding scale which will offer up to 100% reduction in fees.
 Assistance towards the cost of school uniform, school meals and travel costs may also be available in cases of particular need.

-An Assisted Place is a scheme previously operated by the government but which has since ceased and is now replaced by RGS Bursaries.
+The assisted places scheme was previously operated by the government but this has now ceased and has been replaced by RGS bursaries.